shefeequebk/blender_image_edge_animation/README.md

 1. Select an image file when the "Select an image" window appears.
 2. Specify the output video directory in the "Select output video directory" window.

-## Understanding the Configuration Settings
+## Understanding the Configuration Settings - in main.py file

 ### Render Settings